Patridge Creek Ranch

 Utilities: Electrical utility service is provided by Comanche County Electric Cooperative.
 Water to the improvements is provided by a water well and the home is on a private septic system.

-Property Taxes: The property is ag-exempt and property taxes are estimated to have been $6,605.46 for 2021.
+Property Taxes: The property is ag-exempt and property taxes are estimated to be approximately $9,500 for 2023.

 Furnishings: Some furnishings could be included as part of a turn-key sale.